 - 1. Be able to draw attention to the setting within which the interaction is occurring and negotiate and agree with the Speaker the confidentiality framework within which the interaction will occur. - 2.
-Be able to encourage the Speaker to feel able to speak at their own pace. - 3.
+Be able to encourage the Speaker to feel able to speak at his/her own pace. - 3.
 Be able to listen and communicate listening to the Speaker. - 4.
 Be able to ask a minimal number of (clarifying) questions and allow silence in the interaction. - 5.
-Be able to allow silence in the interaction. - 6.
-Be able to check out understanding with the Speaker and communicate understanding of the difficulty being expressed. - 7.
-Be able to clarify the views and beliefs of the Speaker in an open and positive manner. - 8.
-Be able to maintain the focus of interaction on what the Speaker is communicating and offer a personal sense of the Speaker's difficulty, appropriate to the context. - 9.
-Be able to reflect back the feelings that are perceived (by tone, volume and pitch of voice, and by physical movements). - 10.
-Be able to invite the Speaker to direct their attention to feelings in the present. - 11.
-Be able to give the Speaker the opportunity and support to discuss these feelings. - 12.
+Be able to check out understanding with the Speaker and communicate understanding of the difficulty being expressed. - 6.
+Be able to clarify the views and beliefs of the Speaker in an open and positive manner. - 7.
+Be able to maintain the focus of interaction on what the Speaker is communicating and offer a personal sense of the Speaker's difficulty, appropriate to the context. - 8.
+Be able to reflect back the feelings that are perceived (by tone, volume and pitch of voice, and by physical movements). - 9.
+Be able to invite the Speaker to direct his/her attention to his/her feelings in the present. - 10.
+Be able to give the Speaker the opportunity and support to discuss these feelings. - 11.
 Be able to summarise to the Speaker the understanding of the Speaker's difficulty and relevant beliefs.